bytecodealliance/rfcs/0000-benchmark-suite.md

 * Candidate programs should only import WASI functions.
 They should not depend on any other non-standard imports, hooks, or runtime environment.

-* Candidate programs must be open source.
+* Candidate programs must be open source under a license that allows redistributing, modifying and redistributing modified versions.
 This makes distributing the benchmark easy, allows us to rebuild Wasm binaries as new versions are released, and lets us do source-level analysis of benchmark programs when necessary.

 * Repeated executions of a candidate program must yield independent samples (ignoring priming Wasmtime's code cache).
 If the execution times keep taking